bingeli1212/nitrile-preview/doc/DOC-phrases.md

     ```tabular
     ```

-# The vbox-phrase
+# The blockquote-phrase

-The minipage-phrase is used to typeset a minipage that is to hold a paragraph of text.
+The blockquote-phrase is used to typeset a blockquote that is to hold a paragraph of text.

-    ```vbox
+    ```blockquote
     ```

 # The verbatim-phrase